redsolution/django-generic-ratings/README.rst

 The source code for this app is hosted on https://bitbucket.org/frankban/django-generic-ratings/src

-Documentation is avaliable in the docs directory of the project.
+Documentation is avaliable `online <http://django-generic-ratings.readthedocs.org/>`_ and in the docs directory of the project.